nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 ## Overview ##

-This diagram gives an overview of the typical interaction between a sender and receiver system using MESH.
+This diagram gives an overview of the typical interaction between a sender and receiver system using the ITK3 response message over MESH.

 <a href="images/explore/Typical_sequence.png" target="_blank" style="width: 100%;max-width: 100%;">Click to open in new window</a>